-Reiki is a Buddhist practice that is approximately 2,500 years old.
+Reiki is an ancient healing practice that is approximately 2,500 years old.
 The name "Reiki" is derived from two Japanese words: rei meaning universal spirit and ki meaning life energy.
 Mention of Reiki can be found in the Tibetan sutras and in ancient records of cosmology and philosophy.

-Reiki practitioners conduct sessions with the intention to heal specific maladies or to improve overall well being.
+Reiki practitioners conduct sessions with the intention to heal specific maladies or to improve overall well-being.
 Treatments involve the systematic placing of hands in 12 to 15 varying positions.
-Hand positions are held for approximately two to five minutes each.
-Hands may be placed directly on a clothed patient, or held one to two inches above the skin.
+Hand positions are held for approximately 2-5 minutes each.
+Hands may be placed directly on a clothed patient or held one to two inches above the skin.
 The practitioner's hands are positioned palm-side down with the fingers and thumb extended.
 The standard positions may be modified if deemed necessary by the practitioner.
 The timing of the hand positions may be cut short if the practitioner believes that he or she senses energy flow.
 All of the body systems can be covered with the hand positions within 30 to 90 minutes.
 The number of sessions varies from patient to patient based on the judgment of the practitioner.
 Acute issues may be treated faster than chronic conditions.

 Patients have reported feeling different sensations during Reiki sessions such as warmth, tingling, sleepiness, relaxation, or invigoration.
 Practitioners have reported tingling in their fingers, heat, cold, or pulsing while administering Reiki.